EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 * Added a section on pre-hashing
 * Rename Dilithium to ML-DSA and Falcon to FN-DSA
 * Added an Implementation Consideration about FIPS validation where only one component algorithm is FIPS-approved.
+* Added a section on Signature APIs (Keygen, Sign, Verify) in introduction
 * TODO  Refactored to use MartinThomson github template
 * TODO Worked on Use cases references
-* TODO Add Section on Signature APIs (Keygen, Sign, Verify) in introduction

 # Introduction {#sec-intro}